 Syracuse Signature Seminars are travelling courses that frame a semester abroad in the light of shared concerns for people and planet.
 This seminar examines diverse and contested approaches to ‘being green’.
 The first part of the course explores eco-innovations being piloted in the Nordic countries, home to some of the world’s greatest progress toward sustainable development and carbon-neutral living.
 In the second portion of the class, students travel into the Arctic Circle to question whether sustainability is living up to its promise for all stakeholders.
 Who has been benefitted or harmed by environmental policies?
 Ultimately, the seminar helps students to understand their impact on the world, and how they can take action to make that impact a more positive one.

-During the fall semester, students will explore Copenhagen’s carbon-neutral buildings and cultural spaces through cycling tours and eco-business meetings; kayaking the Stockholm archipelago and meeting with environmental experts in Sweden; and spend time with huskies and reindeer in the Arctic Circle with Europe’s only recognized indigenous people, the Sami—in nearly 24 hours of daylight thanks to the high latitude.
+During the fall semester, students will explore Copenhagen as an eco-city through cycling tours; kayak a Swedish archipelago and consider urban design in Stockholm; and spend time with huskies and reindeer alongside Europe’s only recognized indigenous people, the Sami—in nearly 24 hours of daylight thanks to the high latitude.

-In spring semesters, our field activities include witnessing climate change firsthand in Bergen and snowshoeing up a glacier in the Norwegian fjords; touring sustainable urban technologies and meeting with environmental experts in Stockholm; and mushing huskies in the snowy Arctic Circle after a dark night searching for the Northern lights.
+Spring semester field activities include witnessing climate change firsthand in Bergen and snowshoeing up a glacier in the Norwegian fjords; touring sustainable urban technologies in Stockholm; and mushing huskies in the snowy Arctic Circle after a dark night searching for the Northern lights.

 Semesters: Fall, Spring